Muneeb-ii/Monte-Carlo-Simulation_Blackjack/README.md

 ## Project Overview

 ### Core Components
-- Card Class: Represents a playing card with a value (ranging from 2-11, with 11 representing an Ace by default).
+- __Card Class__: Represents a playing card with a value (ranging from 2-11, with 11 representing an Ace by default).
-- Hand Class: Represents a collection of cards (using an ArrayList) and includes methods to add cards, calculate total hand value, and display the hand.
+- __Hand Class__: Represents a collection of cards (using an ArrayList) and includes methods to add cards, calculate total hand value, and display the hand.
-- Deck Class: Manages a deck of 52 cards (with the appropriate counts per value), provides a method for shuffling, and deals cards.
+- __Deck Class__: Manages a deck of 52 cards (with the appropriate counts per value), provides a method for shuffling, and deals cards.
-- Blackjack Class: Implements the game logic:
+- __Blackjack Class__: Implements the game logic:
   - Deals two cards to both the player and the dealer.
   - The player draws cards until reaching a total of at least 16.
   - The dealer draws until reaching at least 17.